nicolasochem/tzip/proposals/tzip-1/tzip-1.md

 This document was derived from Ethereum's [EIP-1] which was in turn derived from Bitcoin's [BIP-0001] written by Amir Taaki and Python's [PEP-0001], written by Barry Warsaw, Jeremy Hylton, and David Goodger.
 A further influence from TZIP-1 was Martin Pospěch's [tip-1].

-None of the authors of [EIP-1], [BIP-0001], [PEP-0001] or [tip-1] text are responsible for its use in the Tezos Improvement Process, and should not be bothered with technical questions specific to TZIP.
+None of the authors of [EIP-1], [BIP-0001], [PEP-0001] or [tip-1] text are responsible for its use in the Tezos Interoperability Process, and should not be bothered with technical questions specific to TZIP.

 ## Copyright